NVIDIA/NeMo-Run/examples/entrypoint/README.md

 This powerful syntax allows you to create complex configurations directly from the command line, making it easy to experiment with different settings without modifying the source code.

-## Sequential Experiment Entrypoint
+## Experiment Entrypoint

-Now, let's create a more complex entrypoint for a sequential experiment that includes both training and evaluation.
+Now, let's create a more complex entrypoint for a experiment that includes multiple tasks.

 ### Step 1: Define the Experiment Entrypoint